Amphetamine (film)

 Amphetamine (安非他命 (on1 fei1 taa1 ming6)) is a 2010 Hong Kong film starring Byron Pang and Thomas Price.
-It revolves around the story of an ethnic Chinese fitness trainer, Kafka, who meets Daniel, a business executive.
+It revolves around the story of an ethnic Chinese fitness trainer, Kafka, who meets and falls for Daniel, a business executive.
 The film is directed by acclaimed Hong Kong Chinese filmmaker Scud, the production-crediting name of Danny Cheng Wan-Cheung.
-It was nominated for a Teddy Award at the Berlin International Film Festival of 2010.
-It explores several themes traditionally regarded as 'taboo' in Hong Kong society in an unusually open, convention-defying way, and features full-frontal male nudity in several scenes.
-It is the third of seven publicly released films by Scud.
-The six other films are: City Without Baseball in 2008, Permanent Residence in 2009, Love Actually...
-Sucks! in 2011, Voyage in 2013, Utopians in 2015 and Thirty Years of Adonis in 2017.
-The eighth film, Apostles, was made in 2022, as was the ninth, Bodyshop, but neither has yet been released.
-The tenth and final film, Naked Nations: Hong Kong Tribe, is currently in production.
+It was nominated for a Teddy Award at the 60th Berlin International Film Festival.
+The film explores several themes traditionally regarded as "taboo" in Hong Kong society in an unusually open, convention-defying way, and features full-frontal male nudity in several scenes.

+Amphetamine is the third of eleven publicly released films by Scud.
+The other films include: City Without Baseball (2008), Permanent Residence (2009), Love Actually...
+Sucks!
+(2011), Voyage (2013), Utopians (2015) and Thirty Years of Adonis (2017).
+His eighth film, Apostles, was made in 2022, as was the ninth, Bodyshop.
+Scud's tenth and eleventh films (his final projects prior to retirement), Naked Nations: Hong Kong Tribe and Ghosts Just Wanna Have Fun, were produced in 2024.